nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" icon=":fa-solid-circle-exclamation:" light>

-* File path can be relative or absolute, but must end with .csv
+* File path can be relative or absolute, but must end with ".csv".
+  * If using relative path, you may use ".." to move up one directory level (you may refer to example below).
+  * Although ~ symbol is commonly used as home, it will not be the case when using export.
+Please use the full home path instead.
-* Importing a file will delete **ALL** existing contacts before adding the contacts from the file
+* Importing a file will delete **ALL** existing contacts before adding the contacts from the file.
 </box>

 <box type="definition" icon=":fa-solid-book:" light>